Chinese Democracy: Release and promotion

 In October 2006, Rose held listening parties in New York bars, previewing ten songs.

 On September 14, 2008, "Shackler's Revenge" debuted in Rock Band 2, marking the first official release of new Guns N' Roses material since 1999's "Oh My God".
 (Note: The entire album was made available for the game on April 14, 2009, as downloadable content.)
 It was followed by "If the World", featured in the closing credits of Body of Lies.

-On October 9, Billboard confirmed a November 23, 2008 release date for Chinese Democracy, sold exclusively through Best Buy in the U.S. The title track premiered on October 22 via the Opie and Anthony show on KROQ-FM.
+On October 9, Billboard confirmed a November 23, 2008 release date for Chinese Democracy, sold exclusively through Best Buy in the U.S. Label head Jimmy Iovine stated of the deal "...the labels [need] marketing partners to drive this music, whether it's a song, an album or a new configuration.
+In this case, Best Buy gave this album a great deal of marketing that we couldn't have gotten any other way".
+The title track premiered on October 22 via the Kevin & Bean show on KROQ-FM.
 Promotional ads referencing the 2008 United States presidential election aired in early November.
 "Better" was released as a promo single on November 17, followed by "Street of Dreams" in March 2009.

 It's the right record and I couldn't ask for more.
 Could have been a more enjoyable journey, but it's there now.
 The art comes first.